MediciHouse07/Learning_Records/algo_game_theory.md

 this course is more close to computer science, I can still learn it when I tend to like computer science, sometimes I do like that.
 And, because I will feel excited when I learn econ wise of game theory or incentive theory, so I guess I will put myself close to that direction, hope that I can find a balance between the two.

 # Lecture 2
+## REX 2 2022/10/28
 ## REX 1 2022/08/23

 ## JMP 2 2022/09/10
 ## JMP 1 2022/08/23

+2022/10/28

+5000<->End

+- can't immediately use vickery auction
+- the higher the slop the more the value
+- click through rate
+- adviser cares about click through
+- vi times alphaj
+- solve the allocation problem automatically, even though we don't know their evaluation, run as if we knew their evaluation
+- xi = CTR of i gets assigned
+- poly time, linear time
+- pick winner couple with correct payment, joint
+- solve the problem by dealing with them individually
+- dependent on one is true
+- next best
+- assign jth highest bidder the jth slot

 2022/10/27